Dangerous Love (novel): Book Two

 The experience with the ritually sacrificed girl reminds Omovo of an experience in his childhood in Ughelli during the civil war.
 He had gotten lost and stood under a tree.
 A group of people came chanting about killing the Igbo people, and they beat a man to death, stole a young girl and destroyed a building with people inside.
 The girl is later pronounced dead.
 A letter from Omovo's brothers, Okur and Umeh, comes in containing a poem and news that they are working on a ship.
-Omovo then gets in a fight with his step-mother, Blackie, and he is kicked out of the house.
+Omovo then fights with his step-mother, Blackie, and he is expelled from the house.

 Omovo reflects on the story of how Okur and Umeh fought with their father and moved out to explore.
-They rebelled and wanted to go to University but their father wouldn't pay for it because he wanted them to get an apprenticeship instead.
+They rebelled and wanted to go to University but their father wouldn't pay for it because he wanted them to have an apprenticeship instead.

 Children of the compound surround Omovo and he gives them money, he talks with Ifeyiwa briefly to set up a meeting and she expresses concern for his well-being.
 Omovo goes back to his room and reflects on his start as an artist.
 He draws a few pieces called "Lifelines and he is not happy with them.

 Chapter 4 focuses on Ifeyiwa, her father accidentally killed a girl and started a conflict with local groups.
 Her father and brother killed themselves.
-Her relationship with Tapko is abusive, earlier she started taking night classes and her husband got jealous and he forbade her from going.
+Her relationship with Tapko is abusive, earlier she started taking night classes and her husband became jealous and he forbade her from going.
 She takes to sleeping on the floor..

 There is conflict between the local villages.
 A village member, Tuwo, comes to talk with Tapko and warns him about Omovo and Ifeyiwa.
 Tapko physically abuses Ifeyiwa in front of Tuwo.
 Tapko says that he must see the affair with his own eyes before he believes it.

 Omovo finds that his father is acting strangely.
 He talks with Dr. Okocha and tells him of his experience he had as a kid with the killing of the Igobo man.
 They talk about what it means to be an artist and what truth means.
 Dr. Okocha has to leave for two weeks and they say goodbye.

 On his walk to his friend Okoro's house, Omovo runs into a woman that falls into some mud and ruins her dress and heels.
 Okoro introduces Omovo to his girlfriend and Dele comes over and talks about an issue he has with a woman he got pregnant.
 He is considering leaving for America because she won't have an abortion, however, his father will disown him.
 Omovo leaves and waits for Ifeyiwa at home.

 Outside of Omovos house the elder men of the compound are drinking and talking about sex.
 One mentions a doctor that created a medicine that makes a man and a woman stick together if they are committing adultery.
 Omovo is listening and becomes increasingly uncomfortable, he then leaves to meet Ifeyiwa.